-A plethora of successful entrepreneurs and executives utilize educational leadership principles to help them succeed in their careers.
-Educational leadership can be applied in virtually any other field, too, such as medicine, engineering, and coaching.
-If you are looking for a way to stand out as a leader, educational leadership may give you an edge over the competition.
+Many successful entrepreneurs and executives use educational leadership principles to help them succeed.
+Educational leadership can be applied in virtually any other field, too, such as medicine, engineering, and coaching [1].
+To stand out, educational leadership gives you an edge over your competition.
 In this article, we will uncover the meaning of educational leadership, outline its benefits and drawbacks, and show you how to implement it in your daily life.

 To get the most out of this exploration, consider taking the HIGH5 strengths assessment.
 By understanding your unique strengths and those of your team or organization, you can more effectively embody the qualities of an educational leader and create an environment that nurtures growth, collaboration, and collective success.